Understanding Your Mortgage APR

 But do you plan to live in your home for the full 30 years of your mortgage and never refinance your mortgage?
 If you sell your home after five years, rather than staying for the duration of your 30-year loan, you’ll still have to pay for the loan fees (such as origination fees).

 That’s why it’s important to consider and compare APRs when choosing a mortgage.
 If you plan on living in the home for a limited time, a lender that offers fewer fees might be a better choice than a lender with a low APR but lots of fees.
-You’ll want to make sure to consult with your financial advisor before making this decision.
+You may want to consult with your financial advisor before making this decision.

-When you’re mortgage shopping, you also may want to proceed with caution when comparing the APRs of fixed-rate and adjustable-rate mortgages if you are using an online calculator.
+When you’re mortgage shopping, especially if you are a first-time homebuyer, you also may want to proceed with caution when comparing the APRs of fixed-rate and adjustable-rate mortgages if you are using an online calculator.
 The APR on adjustable-rate loans may not be an accurate representation of the cost of the loan since some calculators cannot anticipate the frequency or amounts of the interest rate changes.

 Recommended: Tips When Shopping for a Mortgage